Mikhail Rodionovich Matveyev: Later career

 On 20 December 1937, Captain Mikhail Matveyev was given a commemorative gift, a radiogram and a set of gramophone records, for his "selfless work in the struggle against counter-revolution", i.e. his work at Sandarmokh between 27 October and 10 November that year.

 On 11 March 1939 he was himself arrested on the orders of the new head of the NKVD Lavrenty Beria and sentenced to 10 years in a corrective labour camp.
 (On hearing this news, his fellow executioner Alexander Polikarpov shot himself.)
 Matveyev was not deprived of his awards and medals, however, and soon his sentence was reduced to three years, which he served in a camp in the Vologda Region.

 Released early when Germany invaded the Soviet Union in 1941, during the Leningrad Blockade Matveyev was made komendant (chief executioner) of the NKVD internal prison in the city.
 He later received the highest Soviet award, the Order of Lenin, for his work in those years.
 He retired in December 1949.

 Life after Stalin, 1953-1971

-Certain of those involved in selecting, escorting and then shooting the Solovki transport were questioned and investigated after Stalin's death as part of the process of rehabilitating their victims.
+Some of those involved in selecting, escorting and then shooting the Solovki transport were questioned and investigated after Stalin's death as part of the process of rehabilitating their victims.

 Like Matveyev, Major Pyotr Raevsky (1892-1967) was also arrested in 1939.
 He was accused of being "one of the leaders of a counter-revolutionary, insurgent organisation among the convicts on Solovki" and was sentenced in 1941 to 8 years in the camps.
 There he was employed as head of the solitary confinement unit in the punishment block.
 Released in 1947, Raevsky was rehabilitated in 1957 and re-admitted to the Communist Party.
 In the early 1960s, he was subjected to internal Party discipline for his active part in the Solovki executions.

 No such investigation troubled Matveyev's later years and he died, a State pensioner, in 1971.